 How to Spend One Day in Newport – A Day Trip From Boston

 One of my favorite things about being assigned a travel nurse contract in Boston is the accessibility of visiting new states, towns, and places.
 Compared to the West Coast, you can move from state to state in a matter of hours.
 Uncovering hidden gems and happening across some of the most beautiful landscapes in the world.
 The East Coast has no shortage of quaint beach towns, cozy mountain towns, and more.
-When I arrived to Boston I immediately started to plan for a trip to Rhode Island’s most charming coastal town – Newport.
+When I arrived in Boston I immediately started to plan for a trip to Rhode Island’s most charming coastal town – Newport.
 What resulted was an hour and a half drive south, and the perfect one-day stay in Newport.

 How to Get to Newport from Boston

-If you’re arriving to Newport from Boston, the drive is quick and easy, following the interstate south most of the way.
+If you’re arriving in Newport from Boston, the drive is quick and easy, following the interstate south most of the way.
 If you need to rent a car the easiest way I’ve found to do so is to rent from the Boston Logan International Airport.
-There are numerous rental agencies, however I’ve found Enterprise Rent-A-Car to be accommodating and fair on price.
+There are numerous rental agencies, however, I’ve found Enterprise Rent-A-Car to be accommodating and fair on price.

 If you don’t want to rent a car, there is a bus option running from Boston to Newport.
 Check out Wanderu for different options on arriving via bus.

 Where to Stay in Newport

-Newport is small, only 12 square miles and inhabiting just over 12,000 people.
+Newport is small, only 12 square miles, and inhabiting just over 12,000 people.
 The main street in town, Thames Street is Newport’s oldest street and runs parallel to the harbor.
 It’s here where you’ll find most of the attractions, restaurants, and bars.
 If you’re planning to spend the night in Newport, I would recommend staying on or near Thames Street.
-The resource I tend to use when finding where to stay is Airbnb or booking.com.
+The resource I tend to use when finding where to stay in Airbnb or booking.com.
 (If you’re new to Airbnb, use my referral code for a $55 credit).

 The Best Things to See and Do in Newport